sage-code/maj/alphabet.md

 Letters `X` and `x` are pronounced like: `sh` in `sheep`.
 You can avoid `ş` by using group `ks`.
 To prodice "ş" sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.

 * Word: "xi" means "keep it quiet" similar to many languages;
-* Xue is pronounced "ʂue" and represent a Chinese name;
+* Xue is pronounced "ʃue" and represent a Chinese name;
-* Luxembourg is written "Lucsemburg" in Maj to avoid reading "Luʂemburg" that will be incorrect;
+* Luxembourg is written Luxemburg and is read "Luʃemburg" in Maj;
-* Word "xokh" => Maj: "ʂoklə" = ENG:"chocolate"

 If you don't know, Luxembourg has became an independent town and state in 1867.